Smarter Home Financing Starts Here - Low Down Payment Options from 1%

 - VA loans are for primary homes.

-- VA funding fee is required; lenders set interest rates and fees.
+- VA funding cost is required; lenders set interest rates and cost.

 - Borrowers must prove eligibility and get prequalified.